To find out more about our program or ask a question, please email us or contact:

 The program may be completed in two academic years.

 What is the dental biomaterials tuition?

-The tuition is listed on the Graduate School website.
+The tuition is listed on the Tuition and Costs webpage.
 During the course of two years, students take approximately 32 credit hours.

 Is financial aid available?